Japan's incredible convenience stores thrust into the Olympic spotlight

 Heroux had an eye-opening experience -- not only were the options aplenty, they were also appetizing.

-His tweets on his hotel convenience store journey have amused many, from konbini newbies to veterans.

-Heroux's Twitter account gained a new wave of followers, including Japanese who thanked him for his appreciation for konbini food and offered their own advice on which snacks he should sample next.
+His tweets on his hotel convenience store journey have amused many, from konbini newbies to veterans, attracting comments from Japanese who thanked him for his appreciation for konbini food and offered their own advice on which snacks he should sample next.

 A day before winning the bronze medal, 13-year-old Sky Brown of Great Britain shared a photo of an onigiri from 7-Eleven on her Instagram account.